-In the first of what is planned to be five updates on collective consultation under the shadow of the coronavirus pandemic, David Reade QC and Daniel Northall examine the employer’s proposal for redundancy and the start of collective consultation.
+In the first of what is planned to be five updates on collective consultation under the shadow of the coronavirus pandemic, David Reade KC and Daniel Northall examine the employer’s proposal for redundancy and the start of collective consultation.

 “Chaos is merely order waiting to be deciphered.”